Solo curated photographic exhibition ‘I, there, here’

 From left: ‘Easter Picnic, Hope’ ‘3 Wise Monkeys’ ‘Serenity’ ‘I want to be in Peace not in Silence’ © Soyoun Kim

 Cadavre Exquis I is a montage interpretation of my identity based on personal preference.
 I depicted this ideal fantasy and dream in the way that I approached the drawing ‘Cadavre Exquis’.
-The title, meaning ‘exquisite corpse’ comes from a technique used by the Surrealists to create a collage of words or images, which each participant is only capable of seeing the end of the previous word or image as contributed by previous person.
-This technique is reflected in the process of creative collaboration under the same name, which I have employed in this project.
+The title, meaning ‘exquisite corpse’, comes from a technique used by the Surrealists to create a collage of words or images, in which each participant is only capable of seeing the end of the previous word or image as contributed by the previous person, without knowing a whole picture.
+This technique reflects the process of creative collaboration under the same name, which I have employed in this project.

-This montage image is applied as dissected physical body parts in confined boxes to exam a physical identity in Cabinet of Curiosities of Identity, as cuts and layers to rearrange the figure in Madonna, Munch, Self and as multiplied or divided several ‘I’s to express confused identities through dislocation in Self, with flowers.
+This montage image is applied as dissected physical body parts in confined boxes to examine a physical identity in Cabinet of Curiosities of Identity, as cuts and layers to rearrange the figure in Madonna, Munch, Self and as multiplied or divided several ‘I’ to express confused identities through dislocation in Self, with flowers.

-Those perceived identities in current society of vast information is examined in 3 Wise Monkeys.
-The online platforms such as Facebook and Instagram influences the way of perceiving ideas and information through the instant reception of photographs and words.
-This leads to an illusive reality with preconceptions, rumours and misunderstandings and even results in violence.
-I appeals to step forward with clear vision of the mind like these 3 wise monkeys.
+3 Wise Monkeys examines perceived identities in the current society of vast information.
+Online platforms such as Facebook and Instagram influence the way of perceiving ideas and information through the instant reception of photographs and words.
+This tends to lead to an illusive reality with preconceptions, rumours and misunderstandings and even results in violence.
+I appeal to step forward with a clear vision of the mind like these 3 wise monkeys.

 I there here by Soyoun Kim